open/close all folders

 - This is the game that introduces Ajunta Pall, the founder of the Sith Order and thus the cause behind the vast majority of Star Wars media.
 However many of his successors are much worse than he was, and it's possible within the game to help his tortured spirit find redemption.

 - The sequel has the role thrown onto Malak, who's long dead while his subordinates continue the war.

 - In Cave Story, Halda, Anacpohne, and Miakid preceded The Doctor in the line of Demon Crown-bearers.
 Miakid is particularly notable, as you discover (when you're on track for the best ending) that Quote and Curly fought him ten years ago.
 The damage they took from this fight was the cause of their amnesia.

 - Professor Gerald Robotnik, who was the Big Bad of Sonic Adventure 2 and grandfather to Dr. Ivo "Eggman" Robotnik.
 Eggman looked up to him as his role model and was the reason Eggman went into robotics in the first place, considering Gerald a more competent roboticist than himself.
 While already dead for 50 years by the start of the game, his plan to posthumously kill off humanity was so twisted and so difficult to stop that Eggman, in a major case of Even Evil Has Standards, formed an Enemy Mine with Sonic in order to avert the catastrophe.
 Eggman has since seen him as a Broken Pedestal.

-- In Ben 10: Omniverse, Malware was this to Khyber The Huntsman, but it turned out that Malware was still the Big Bad all along, and Khyber was just The Dragon.
-Malware was just hiding while Khyber was working for him, but Malware comes back on the grid when Ben meets Malware five years later.
+- In Ben 10: Omniverse, Malware was this to Khyber the Huntsman.
+But it turned out that he was the Big Bad all along, while Khyber was just his Dragon.
+Malware comes back on the grid five years after being apparently defeated by Ben.